What do doves eat and what to feed them, BEST DOVE FOOD

 Doves and pigeons are best feed on a platform feeder.

-Cereals are the main component in pigeon and dove diet and are important for growth and raising young.
+Cereals are best dove food and the main component in pigeon and dove diet and are important for growth and raising young.
 Cereals contain and are full of about 70% carbohydrates, 8-12% protein, 3-8% fat and 2-4% mineral and are great food for doves.
 Cereals are full of vitamins E and B but somewhat poor in vitamin A (corn is an exception, as it contains vitamin A in its component).

 Wheat is highly appreciated by pigeons and doves, but must be given in smaller quantities then other food, because it is rich and full of carbohydrates doves can become “fat” and have problems.
 Keep the wheat in the dove diet at lower amounts.